-Definitions of professionalism varied considerably.
-However, in the 19th century a professional was generally defined as someone who made their living from sport.
-Some stricter interpretations extended the definition to anyone who accepted money or prizes when taking part in sport.
+Definitions of professionalism have varied considerably.
+In the 19th century, a professional was generally defined as someone who made their living from sport.
+Some stricter interpretations extended the definition to anyone who accepted money or prizes for taking part in sport.
 In practice the distinction between amateurism and professionalism was often blurred.
 Some administrators maintained that sportspeople could be reimbursed for legitimate expenses and remain amateur.
 Interpretations of what ‘legitimate expenses’ were differed between codes and administrators.
 In Britain amateurism was applied differently in different sports.
 Football (soccer) had separate competitions for amateurs and professionals, whereas rugby union outlawed professionalism altogether.

 Debates about amateurism in New Zealand were influenced by developments in Britain.
 In the early years of European settlement amateurism was not rigidly enforced in New Zealand.
 Prize money was openly advertised in early provincial anniversary celebrations.
-In events such as Caledonian games, prize money was still offered until at least the early 1900s.
+In events such as Caledonian games, prize money was still being offered in the early 1900s.
 By the 1850s, however, the ethics of amateurism was being discussed in newspapers.
-During the 1860s some people suggested that watermen (who made their living by transporting paying passengers in rowing boats) ought to be excluded from Christchurch’s Heathcote Regatta because their profession gave them an unfair advantage over people who worked in sedentary jobs.
+During the 1860s some people suggested that watermen (who made their living by transporting paying passengers in rowing boats) should be excluded from Christchurch’s Heathcote Regatta because their profession gave them an unfair advantage over people who worked in sedentary jobs.

 Between 1880 and 1914 amateurism became the dominant mode of sport in New Zealand.
 At least 16 national sports associations were founded during this period and most of them – including athletics, cricket, hockey and rugby – were amateur.
 Even rugby league, often labelled a professional game, was founded as an amateur sport in New Zealand.